 What are the Symptoms of HPV Infection?

 If you intend to look out for symptoms to tell whether you have HPV or not, you may never know when you have it.
 The reason for this is that some infected persons show no signs at all.
 As a result, many people who have the virus don’t know they have it.
-A good thing you should know is that HPV can go away on its own without any intervention in many people, without causing any health problems as well.
+A good thing you should know is that HPV can go away on its own without any intervention in many people, and without causing any health problems as well.

-The most common symptoms, if any is present, are warts, especially genital warts.
+The most common symptoms, if any are present, are warts, especially genital warts.
 They appear as a bump or group of bumps in the vagina, on the vulva, on the penis or scrotum, or around the anus.
 These genital warts are typically shaped like cauliflower and often itch.

 According to the CDC, around one in every 100 adults in America that is sexually active has genital warts at some point in time.

-HPV can give rise to common warts which usually appear as rough bumps on your fingers, hands or elbow.
+HPV can give rise to common warts which usually appear as rough bumps on your fingers, hands, or elbow.
 It could also result in plantar warts on the feet and heels.

 HPV can potentially lead to cancers.
-It can promote cancerous growths in areas of the body such as the cervix, vulva, vagina, penis, and anus.
+It can promote cancerous growth in areas of the body such as the cervix, vulva, vagina, penis, and anus.
 The virus can also contribute to the development of cancers of the throat, tongue, and tonsils – also referred to as oropharyngeal cancer, which results from oral sex.